MikeWrock/qmk_firmware/readme.md

 You can request changes by making a fork and opening a [pull request](https://github.com/qmk/qmk_firmware/pulls), or by clicking the "Edit this page" link at the bottom of any page.

+## Getting Started

+Clone this repo, enter it and:

+make git-submodule
+python3 -m pip install --user qmk qmk setup

+Make my firmware using:

+make keychron/k4/rgb/v2:wrock

+Flash the firmware:

+Go to the sonix-flasher package

+pip3 install -r requirements.txt
+fbs run
+First time: Short the boot pins under the spacebar and plug in the keyboard After flashing:
+Fn+Esc to go to bootloader mode use 0x00 offset.
+Select the .bin in the qmk_firmware folder

 ## Supported Keyboards

 * [Keychron k4V2](/keyboards/keychron/)